Frontal fibrosing alopecia

 What are its features?

-The skin in the affected area usually looks normal but may be pale, shiny or mildly scarred.
-Close inspection shows redness and scaling around hair follicles at the margins of the bald areas.
+The skin in the affected area usually looks normal but may be pale, shiny or mildly scarred without visible follicular openings.
+At the margins of the bald areas, close inspection shows redness and scaling around hair follicles.

 What is the cause of frontal fibrosing alopecia?